news

 Advantages:

-Strong resistance to pollution, easy to clean
+Strong pollution resistance, easy to clean

-Increases corrosion resistance
+Improved corrosion resistance

 Disadvantages: